janvaneck1994/MolPatch/README.md

 Here's what each command option does:

-- i: The input pdb file to run MolPatch on
 - rh: Removes water molecules from the PDB file.
 - rhetm: Removes heteroatoms from the PDB file.
 - sc: Splits the PDB file into individual chains before assigning the hydrophobic patch.